jocon15/StockBench/README.md

 </p>

 ## Diving Deeper
-If you're curious to see the underlying data used by the simulation, you can StockBench allows users to generate a report of all the data used during the simulation.
-By enabling reporting, the simulation will generate an Excel (.xlsx) file.
+If you are curious to see the underlying data used by the simulation, you can choose to export the simulation data using the reporting option.
+When chosen, a report of all the data used during the simulation will be generated.
+The report will be an excel (.xlsx) file.
 ![report](https://github.com/jocon15/StockBench/blob/master/images/excel.png)

 # Roadmap